New Orleans Catholic League: John Curtis joins

 In November 2014, John Curtis football coach and school headmaster J.T.
 Curtis, Jr. declared the Patriots would play up to Class 5A in all sports.
 The LHSAA placed John Curtis in the Catholic League, making it the first private non-Catholic school to become a member.

 For the 2014 football season, Curtis played in a Class 2A district during the regular season, but played in the Division I select state playoffs, which included the six then-current members of the Catholic League, as well as Evangel; St. Paul's, a Catholic all-boys school in Covington; and two co-educational Catholic schools in Lafayette, St. Thomas More and Teurlings Catholic.
 The Patriots lost the Division I championship game to Jesuit, 17-14.

 Edna Karr joins

 For 2022—24 LHSAA redistricting period, Edna Karr joined the league while Archbishop Shaw left the league moving to a lower classification.
+Despite Karr's efforts to leave the Catholic League during the 2024-26 LHSAA redistricting period, the Cougars were again placed in the Catholic League by the LHSAA.

+Warren Easton joins

+For the 2024-26 LHSAA redistricting period, Warren Easton will join the Catholic League.